 c.
 Formula QTIP Election.
 Furthermore, this strategy may allow limiting the amount of the taxable gift if the donor wishes to put a cap on the amount of gift tax owed as a result of the transfer.
 Various examples in the regulations reiterate that formula QTIP elections may be used.
-See Reg. §§20.2056(b)-7(b)(2)(i) & 20.2056(b)-7(h), Exs.
+See Reg. §\$20.2056(b)-7(b)(2)(i) & 20.2056(b)-7(h), Exs.
 (7-8).
 For a discussion of the mechanics of making a formula election, see Tech.
 Adv.
 Memo.
 9116003 (discussing validity of QTIP election of "an amount from the assets ... equal to the minimum amount necessary to reduce the federal estate tax payable as a result of my death to the least amount possible ...").
 By using a formula QTIP election, the planner can provide that the QTIP election is made over a sufficient portion of the transferred property so that no gift tax or only a maximum set amount of gift tax is payable on the transfer.
-In this manner, making a formula QTIP election approach is clearly sanctioned in the regulations and existing rulings.
+In this manner, making a formula QTIP election operates much like using a defined value clause - except that the formula QTIP election approach is clearly sanctioned in the regulations and existing rulings.